Gina727/scRNA-seq-analyst/README.md

 5. Go to Tools section.
 Create new API tools by pasting the openapi.json in the corresponding section.
 6. Done!

-You may edit the "new-api.R" R script to add new functions.
+You may edit the "new_api.R" R script to add new functions.

 ## Credits